TrellixVulnTeam/swahilipython_SCMU/Doc/library/concurrent.futures.rst

 .. exception:: BrokenExecutor

-   Derived from :exc:`RuntimeError`, this exception class is raised when an executor is broken for some reason, and cannot be used to submit or execute new tasks.
+   Derived kutoka :exc:`RuntimeError`, this exception kundi is raised when an executor is broken for some reason, and cannot be used to submit or execute new tasks.